tcartwright/SqlServerDEID/README.md

 - Faker.Name.FullName(Name.Gender.Female)
 	- Generates a full name for a female.
 Can pass in Male or just remove the gender parameter to generate a random name.
 - Faker.Date.Past(70, DateTime.Now.AddYears(-18))
-	- Generates a birthdate between 80 and 18 years of age
+	- Generates a birthdate between 70 and 18 years of age
 - Faker.Person.Ssn()
 	- Requires the Bogus.Extensions.UnitedStates namespace to be imported.
 Generates a US SSN.
 - String.Concat(Male.FullName, "<", Male.Email, ">")
 	- Generates a email address with fullname.
 Concatenates mulitple faker values.
 - Faker.Address.ZipCode("#####")
 	- Generates a five digit zip code using a format
+- Faker.Random.ListItem(new[] { "Item1", "Item2", "Item3", "Item4" })
+	- Select an item from a list of items at random

 ## PowerShell file example:
 	[CmdletBinding()]